What is Reliability Centered Maintenance (RCM)?

 At this point, the most appropriate maintenance action can be identified based on the failure mode information.
 Failure management techniques can be grouped into two categories:

-A Guide to the Reliability-Centered Maintenance (RCM) Standard (SAE JA1012) identifies the basic requirements a program must meet before it is truly an RCM program.
+Evaluation Criteria for Reliability Centered Maintenance (SAE JA1011) identifies key criteria for RCM processes.
+The subsequent publication, A Guide to the Reliability Centered Maintenance (RCM) Standard (SAE JA1012), builds on these criteria with greater specificity.
+SAE JA1012 identifies the basic requirements a program must meet before it is truly an RCM program.
 It begins with these seven questions:

 • In what ways can it fail to provide the required functions?